vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/protocolflow.md

 ### PNTBTR (Predictive Network Temporal Buffered Transmission Recovery)

 PNTBTR is the intelligent fallback mechanism.
 It automatically throttles between 192k, 96k, 48k, and 44.1k sample rates based on real-time network throughput.
-In case of data loss, it performs waveform prediction using tokenized JSONADAT to synthesize audio for up to 50ms, making dropouts inaudible.
+In case of data loss, it performs waveform prediction using tokenized JDAT to synthesize audio for up to 50ms, making dropouts inaudible.

 ### Waveform + MIDI Prediction Layer